rfpuyana/image-processing-for-beginners/README.md

 # image-processing-for-beginners
 Repository for a workshop in image processing for photographers and artist using processing.

-Note:
+All examples are based on the awesome knowledge work of Dan Shiffman.

+How to run sketches in p5.js:
 All Sketches must run in a local server

 INSTRUCTIONS FROM P5.js